-Hoptree shrubs can tolerate the wide range of temperatures within its growing zones quite well.
+Hoptree shrubs can tolerate the wide range of temperatures within their growing zones quite well.
 However, frost and unseasonably cold temperatures can damage tender new growth in the spring.
 Humidity typically isn’t an issue.
-In very high humidity, good air flow around the shrub will help to prevent fungal diseases.
+In very high humidity, good airflow around the shrub will help to prevent fungal diseases.
 And in very low humidity, make sure the shrub’s soil stays moist.
 A layer of mulch around the plant can help to retain soil moisture.

 Hoptree shrubs prefer to grow in organically rich soil, but they also can thrive in average soil.
-Still, applying a balanced fertilizer in the spring can be helpful for growth.
+Perform a soil test to determine any deficiencies and what kind of fertilizer would be needed to address them.
+For the amount to use, follow the product label instructions.
 Also, mixing some compost into the soil, especially at the time of planting, can promote healthy growth.

 There are numerous varieties of hoptree that vary slightly in appearance, including:

 - Ptelea trifoliata ‘Aurea’: This variety features golden leaves that mature to a bright lime green color.

 - Ptelea trifoliata ‘Glauca’: This shrub has blue-green leaves that turn yellow in the fall.